juliallorente/POO/README.md

-# 🌐 GoogleTalker: Uma Interface Java para Pesquisas no Google
+# 🌐 GoogleTalker: A Java Interface for

-Este projeto é uma tentativa rudimentar de interagir com o Google para realizar pesquisas usando Java.
-Ele consiste em três classes principais: `GoogleTalker`, `GReader` e `GWriter`.
+Google Searches

+This project aims to interact with Google using Java to perform searches.
+It includes three primary classes: `GoogleTalker`, `GReader`, and `GWriter`.

-## 📝 Descrição
+## 📝 Description

-- **GoogleTalker**: Esta é a classe principal que gerencia a conexão com o Google e a interação entre `GReader` e `GWriter`.
-- **GReader**: Responsável por ler a resposta do Google após uma pesquisa ser realizada.
-- **GWriter**: Responsável por escrever e enviar a requisição de pesquisa para o Google.
+- GoogleTalker is the primary class responsible for managing the connection to Google and facilitating interaction between `GReader` and `GWriter`.
+- **GReader** is tasked with reading responses from Google following a search.
+- **GWriter** is responsible for writing data to Google.
+Responsible for composing and submitting the search request to Google.

-## 🛠 Pré-requisitos
+## 🛠 Prerequisites:

-- Java JDK 8 ou superior.
+Java JDK 8 or later.

-## 🚀 Como usar
+## 🚀 How to Use:

-1. Clone este repositório;
+1. Duplicate
-2. Navegue até o diretório do projeto;
+this repository;
+2. Go to the project folder;
-3. Compile e execute o projeto;
+3. Build and execute the project.

-## ⚠️ Limitações
+## ⚠️ Limitations:

-- Este projeto é uma prova de conceito e não é recomendado para uso em produção.
-- A maneira como o projeto se conecta e interage com o Google não segue as práticas padrão.
-Para aplicações reais, considere usar APIs ou bibliotecas específicas.
+- This project is a proof of concept and is not recommended for production use.
+The project's connection and interaction methods with Google do not follow standard practices.
+For genuine applications, consider using particular APIs or libraries.